 The columnar structure is designed to be “machine-readable” in the limited sense that it can be automatically transformed into other formats which distinguish between the elements of the validation checks set forth in Table 3-1.
-(Note that a such transformation would require pre- or post-processing to restructure or rearrange multiple “Document/Reference” entries or combinations applying to the same validation check to produce correct results in the transformed artifact (for example, an XML document conforming to an XML schema or DTD devised by the implementer).
+Note that a such transformation would require pre- or post-processing to restructure or rearrange multiple “Document/Reference” entries or combinations applying to the same validation check to produce correct results in the transformed artifact (for example, an XML document conforming to an XML schema or DTD devised by the implementer).

 Check Syntax